PX4/PX4-user_guide/en/sim_sih/index.md

 The airplane model and tailsitter models were added by Altitude R&D inc.
 Both are Canadian companies:

-- [Coriolis g](http://ww7.vogi-vtol.com) develops a new type of Vertical Takeoff and Landing (VTOL) vehicles based on passive coupling systems;
+- Coriolis g developped a new type of Vertical Takeoff and Landing (VTOL) vehicles based on passive coupling systems;
-- [Altitude R&D](https://www.altitude-rd.com/) is specialized in dynamics, control, and real-time simulation.
+- [Altitude R&D](https://www.altitude-rd.com/) is specialized in dynamics, control, and real-time simulation (today relocated in Zurich).

 The simulator is released for free under BSD license.